Motherwell: History

-At the start of the 20th century Motherwell stood a large and growing industrial centre, a town of 37,000 people and a wide variety of heavy industries such as munitions, trams and bridge components.
+At the start of the 20th century, Motherwell stood a large and growing industrial centre, a town of 37,000 people and a wide variety of heavy industries such as munitions, trams and bridge components.
 By the 1930s most of Scotland's steel production was in Motherwell, and owned by the Colville family.
 In 1959 the Colville family were persuaded by the government to begin work of a vast new steel works, which would become Ravenscraig.
 Within a few years, Ravenscraig was producing more than a million tonnes of steel per year.
 Following nationalisation of the steel industry, production at the plant was raised, with the Motherwell blast furnaces producing 3 million tonnes each year.

 40 locals from Lanarkshire travelled to become volunteers of the International Brigades to fight for the Republican cause in the Spanish Civil War.
 The Spanish Civil War memorial in Duchess Park in Motherwell commemorates them.

 By the middle of the 1970s, Motherwell's steel industry employed more than 13,000 people.

 The 1980s brought a catastrophic collapse in the industry of Motherwell.
 The steel strike of 1980 lost British Steel Corporation important contracts and markets, followed by the closure of important local customers such as the Linwood car factory and Bathgate truck factory, Ravenscraig employed only 3,200 people by the end of the 1980s.

 Ravenscraig closed on 24 June 1992, and was demolished in July 1996, bringing 400 years of Scottish iron production to an end.
 Today the Dalzell Plate Mill is all that remains of Motherwell's industrial heritage, rolling steel from Middlesbrough into steel plates of various sizes.

-By the start of the 21st century Motherwell had begun to transform itself with the service industry thriving, the large scale unemployment of the previous twenty years had been largely remedied.
+By the start of the 21st century, Motherwell had begun to transform itself with the service industry thriving, the large scale unemployment of the previous twenty years had been largely remedied.
 Through the expansion of both towns, Motherwell and Wishaw are now effectively one continuous urban area, although the towns remain distinct.

 Culture

 Motherwell hosted the National Mòd in 1983.

 Strathclyde Park previously hosted the major Scottish music festival, T in the Park, until 1996, when it was moved to a disused airfield in Balado, Kinross-shire.
-It has also hosted other music festivals such as Retrofest.
+It houses Roman bath ruins, in said park, and is a 2 hour drive away from some remnants of Hadrians Wall.